sankeer28/Spedup-Slowed-MV/README.md

 # Spedup/Slowed down Music Video Maker

 A Python script that automates the creation of nightcore-style/sped-up videos or slowed-down videos by combining a wallpaper with audio extracted from YouTube videos.
+This will work with other sites, full list can be found [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)
 ![carbon (2)](https://github.com/sankeer28/Spedup-Slowed-MV/assets/112449287/4e0fa887-4631-4fe1-8c5b-c3c6e0b60f91)

 1. run ``` python main.py``` or ``` python3 main.py```.